maybeSomeDev/Roblox-Boids-Implementation/docs/setup.md

     Each Boid must have a unique name.

 !!! tip
-    You can grab simple the spawner used in the test place from the repo, or by editing the uncopylocked place.
+    You can grab the simple spawner used in the test place from the repo.

 ## The Scripts